ashwinrayaprolu1984/jermit/docs/protocols.md

 In the days of BBSes, one would use Xmodem only to download a program capable of running Ymodem or Zmodem.

+The general philosophy of Xmodem could be summed up as: "get these disk sectors over there".
+It was the first to arrive, it worked on noisy connections, and it got the contents of files copied OK.
+But it lacked any consideration of speed, file metadata, or out-of-band signalling.

 Ymodem
 ------